Winklespruit

 Winklespruit is a small seaside resort on the South Coast of KwaZulu-Natal in South Africa and now forms part of the coastal town of Kingsburgh and the eThekwini Metropolitan Municipality, the Greater Durban metropolitan area.

 History

 On 10 May 1875 the schooner Tonga which was carrying wares for Durban was wrecked here.
 The sailors not wanting the cargo to go to waste set up a store on the river bank and sold the water damaged goods.
 The store was known by the Afrikaans as winkel (shop).

 Geography

 Situated just north of the iLovu River, Winklespruit is part of the Sapphire Coast also known as the Upper South Coast.
 It is bounded by the Indian Ocean to the east, Warner Beach to the north, St Winifreds and Astra Park to the north-west and Illovo Beach to the south.

 Retail

-Winklespruit is the hub for shopping for residents of Kingsburgh, containing the town’s only shopping centres, namely; Kingsburgh Centre (largest shopping centre in Kingsburgh) and DSM Mall.
+Winklespruit functions as the main shopping node for Kingsburgh residents and contains two of the town's three shopping centres, including Kingsburgh Centre and DSM Mall.